Data / API - early access

 • Cohort tags attached at emission

-Historical signal dataset
+Historical signal review

 • One row per original signal

-• Resolution status: won / lost / unresolved
+• Resolution status: won, lost, or unresolved

 • Always linked to the original signal id